panglesd/slipshow/docs/themes.rst

 Using a theme
 -------------

-Theme support is pretty recent in Slipshow.
-As a consequence, there aren't many themes to choose from… yet!
+Themes are a recent addition to Slipshow, and as a consequence, there aren't many themes to choose from… yet!

 To choose a theme, specify it in the :doc:`frontmatter <frontmatter>`.
 It can take the name of a builtin theme, a path to a css file, or a URL pointing to a CSS file.

-Here is an example of a frontmatter to using the "vanier" predefined theme:
+Here is an example of a frontmatter using the "vanier" predefined theme:

 .. code-block:: txt